 To ensure that clinical competencies are met, the student is expected to satisfy the following criteria as terminal objectives before completion of the program.
-These terminal objectives are incorporated throughout the program by means of quizzes, midterm and final examinations, practical finals, skill audit sheets, competency check-off, oral reports, and research papers.
+These terminal objectives are incorporated throughout the program by means of quizzes, midterm and final examinations, practical finals, skill audit sheets, competency check-offs, time records, oral reports, and research papers.